Carers need care too

 • Find ‘me time’ even on the busiest day – this might be 5 minutes for a walk in the garden or some small activity that gives pleasure.

 • Keep moving.
-Walking is an excellent stress reliever and also calming for a person with dementia.
+Walking is an excellent stress reliever and can be calming for a person with dementia.

 • Try to get enough rest.
 If your sleep is disturbed at night, take opportunities to sleep whenever you can.

 • Plan regular excursions or small ‘treats’ to look forward to.
 They don’t have to cost a thing.
-It might be watching a particular movie online, a special lunch with whānau or friends, a picnic in the park or borrowing a friend’s holiday home for a few days!
+It might be watching a particular movie online, a special lunch with whānau or friends, a picnic in the park or catching up with a friend you haven't made time to see recently.
 Setting up a regular commitment such as a weekly singing group or coffee date gives your schedule some structure.

 Understanding your emotions